James M. Clark Center for Global Engagement

 D. Committee Membership, Organization, and Scope of Action

 - The director will appoint committee members as needed.
 Members will be drawn from faculty, administrators, professional and classified staff, and students in consultation with committee chairs and the Council.

 - Committee members who are not members of the Council of the center have voting rights in committee but not in the Council.
 Committee members may participate fully in the deliberations of the Council.

-3.Chairs of committees are elected by a majority vote of the respective committee members.
+- Chairs of committees are elected by a majority vote of the respective committee members.

-4.All committee actions must be reported to Council.
+- All committee actions must be reported to Council.
 Major actions of committees must have the approval of the Council.

-A. The Bylaws of the Center must be ratified by a two-thirds vote of the Council.
+A. The by-laws of the center must be ratified by a two-thirds vote of the Council.

-B. Amendments to the By-laws must be proposed by an ad hoc Bylaws committee, ratified by a two-thirds vote of the Council.
+B. Amendments to the by-laws must be proposed by an ad hoc by-laws committee, ratified by a two-thirds vote of the Council.

-C. Meetings shall be conducted according to Roberts’ Rules of Order, revised.
-These Bylaws become effective uponratification of two-thirds of the Council and approval by appropriate administrative officers of the College and thePresident.
+C. Meetings shall be conducted according to Roberts Rules of Order, revised.
+These by-laws become effective upon ratification of two-thirds of the Council and approval by appropriate administrative officers of the College and the president.